EventStore/documentation/docs/cloud/intro/quick-start.md

 Within the project context you can manage project clusters, backups, networks, etc.

-By reaching this point, you are now ready to start provisioning cloud resources with EventStoreDB Cloud.
+By reaching this point, you are now ready to start provisioning cloud resources with Event Store Cloud.
 Follow one of the available guidelines for your cloud provider:

 - [Amazon Web Services (AWS)](../provision/aws)
 - [Google Cloud Platform (GCP)](../provision/gcp)